 - N-1 LADWP or its construction contractor shall provide advance notice, between two and four weeks prior to construction, by mail to all residents or property owners within 100 feet of the pipeline alignment.
 The announcement shall state specifically where and when construction will occur in the area.
 If construction delays of more than 7 days occur, an additional notice shall be made, either in person or by mail.
 Notices shall provide tips on reducing noise intrusion, for example, by closing windows facing the planned construction.
 The LADWP shall also publish a notice of impending construction in local newspapers, stating when and where construction will occur. - N-2 All noise-producing project equipment and vehicles using internal combustion engines shall be equipped with mufflers, air-inlet silencers where appropriate, and any other shrouds, shields, or other noise reducing features kept in good operating condition that meet or exceed original factory specification.
-Mobile or fixed "package" equipment (e.g., arc-welders, air compressors) shall be equipped with shrouds and noise control features which are readily available for that type of equipment. - N-3 All noise producing equipment in use along the project alignment shall be operated in the quietest manner possible.
-The equipment operator shall also avoid unnecessary equipment idling for long periods. - N-4 The use of noise producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - N-5 Portable noise screens shall be used to provide additional shielding for jack hammering or other similar very noisy type activities when work is close to noise-sensitive areas. - N-6 Nighttime construction activities (before 7:00 a.m. and after 9:00 p.m.) within Griffith Park shall comply with all Department of Recreation and Parks permit stipulations and shall not occur within 500 feet of residential buildings.
+Mobile or fixed "package" equipment (e.g., arc-welders, air compressors) shall be

+- equipped with shrouds and noise control features which are readily available for that type of equipment. - N-3 All noise producing equipment in use along the project alignment shall be operated in the quietest manner possible.
+The equipment operator shall also avoid unnecessary equipment idling for long periods. - N-4 The use of noise producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - N-5 Portable noise screens shall be used to provide additional shielding for jack hammering or other similar very noisy type activities when work is close to noise-sensitive areas. - N-6 Nighttime construction activities (before 7:00 a.m. and after 9:00 p.m.) within Griffith Park shall comply with all Department of Recreation and Parks permit stipulations and shall not occur within 500 feet of residential buildings. - N-7 For construction activities occurring within 200 feet of a bridle trail, warning signs shall be placed at the affected bridle trail to warn equestrians of construction activity and the potential for high noise levels.

-Implementation of Mitigation Measures N-1 through N-6 would reduce potentially significant construction noise impacts to levels that would be less than significant.
+Implementation of Mitigation Measures N-1 through N-76 would reduce potentially significant construction noise impacts to levels that would be less than significant.

 Operation.
-As discussed above for Criterion N1, potentially adverse noise impacts associated with the operation of the regulator station would be less than significant, as no sensitive receptors are located in the vicinity (Headworks Spreading Grounds) and LADWP employees would be required, per OSHA (29 CFR Section 1910.95, Code of Federal Regulations), to wear hearing protection if working nearby.
+As discussed above for Criterion N-1, potentially adverse noise impacts associated with the operation of the regulator station would be less than significant. , as no sensitive receptors are located in the vicinity (Headworks Spreading Grounds) Operation and maintenance of the regulator station would produce noise levels comparable to the ambient noise levels measured in the vicinity, which are within the normally acceptable range for cemeteries (BBA, 2005) (Forest Lawn Cemetery is the closest sensitive receptor). and Furthermore, LADWP employees would be required, per OSHA (29 CFR Section 1910.95, Code of Federal Regulations), to wear hearing protection if working nearby within the vault of the regulator station during maintenance.
 Therefore, noise impacts from operations would be less than significant and no mitigation measures would be required.